Predicting Relationship Labels and Individual Personality Traits from Telecommunication History in Social Networks using Hawkes Processes: Introduction

-We address the above open questions using \Netsense, a dataset issued from the Netsense study~\cite{striegel2013lessons} in which calling and texting information was recorded for about 200 students, who also filled in periodic surveys.
-We answer the first question by fitting the parameters of a Hawkes point process to the series of communication events -- phone calls or texts -- occurring between each pair of individuals with a minimum threshold of activity (i.e. at least 20 events).
-Using a temporal holdout setup, we show that the Hawkes process with a power-law decaying kernel function generalizes better to unseen data than the exponential kernel.
+{\bf The \Netsense and \Nethealth Studies}.
+We address the above open questions using two large datasets -- \Netsense and \Nethealth~ -- obtained from the NetSense and {Net\-Health} longitudinal social network studies conducted on a student population at the University of Notre Dame~\cite{striegel2013lessons, purta2016experiences}.
+The datasets contain digital trace timestamped records of the calling and texting information for about 200 and 700 students, respectively, who also filled in periodic surveys administered at the start and end of each semester for two and three years in each respective study.
+We answer the first question by fitting the parameters of a Hawkes point process to the series of communication events -- phone calls or texts -- occurring between each pair of students.
+Using goodness of fit tests, we show that Hawkes with a power-law decaying kernel function generalizes better to unseen data than the exponential kernel.

-To answer the second question, we use the student surveys to label the relationship with their peers.
-In each of the six surveys, the students labeled their communication peers with \emph{family}, \emph{friend}, \emph{significant other} etc. Using the sequence of answers in the surveys, we first split the pairwise relations in the \Netsense dataset into six categories: family-relaxing, family-stable, friendship-relaxing, friendship-stable, friendship-strengthening and romantic-relaxing.
-Next, we characterize each pairwise relationship in our dataset using the fitted parameters and secondary quantities of the Hawkes model.
-We show that, using Hawkes descriptors, off-the-shelf classifiers can predict the relationship type significantly better than a random baseline (achieving a macro F1-score of 0.19), with the best identified categories being family-stable and friendship-stable.
-Note that the six classes that we built also embed a temporal dynamic (e.g. a friendship-relaxing relation evolves from \emph{friend} to \emph{acquintance} or \emph{other} over the time of the study).
-We implement a temporal holdout setup to test whether the fitted Hawkes models can detect the change points in the relation.
-We find that for the evolving friendship relations (friendship-relaxing and friendship-strengthening), there is a statistically significant difference between the generalization score of the Hawkes model before and after the change.
-This shows that Hawkes point process models can be leveraged to detect changes in the relation types between users using telecommunication data, as it is happening.
+To answer the second question, we use the student surveys in which they provided labels for their most salient (top-20) contacts in periodic ego-network surveys (e.g., \emph{family}, \emph{friend}, \emph{significant other} and the like).
+Based on the labels given to relationships by students in subsequent surveys, we first split the pairwise relations in both datasets into six categories: family-relaxing, family-stable, friendship-relaxing, friendship-stable, {friend\-ship}-strengthening and romantic-relaxing.
+Next, we characterize each pairwise relationship in our dataset using the Hawkes model's fitted parameters and secondary quantities.
+We show that using the Hawkes descriptors, off-the-shelf classifiers significantly outperform autoregressive (ARIMA \cite{Makridakis1997}) baselines, achieving a macro F1-score of $0.24$ for \Netsense and $0.22$ for \Nethealth), with the best-identified categories being family-stable, friendship-stable, and friendship-relaxing.
+We obtain the best prediction results when concatenating the autoregressive and Hawkes features (F1-score of $0.27$ and $0.23$ on \Netsense and \Nethealth, respectively).